Passfolio review summary

 |• Good search function|

 Passfolio's mobile trading platform, an in-house development, is a mobile-first service.
 The platform's easy-to-use design makes it perfect for beginners and users with no sophisticated expectations.
-The platform is available in Chinese, English, Hindi, Portuguese and Spanish.
+The platform is available in English, Portuguese and Spanish.

 Look and feel